Conversion lift through site redesign

-With Adobe Experience Manager, marketers and website staff can change designs, adjust product information and publish content on their own because of the flexibility and usability of the platform.
-As a result, Silicon Labs can integrate new design changes to optimise site performance or product display.
-By quickly iterating through possibilities and optimising display, Silicon Labs achieved a 15% conversion lift with improved digital experiences.
+With Adobe Experience Manager, marketers and website staff can change designs, adjust product information, and publish content on their own because of the flexibility and usability of the platform.
+As a result, Silicon Labs can integrate new design changes to optimize site performance or product display.
+By quickly iterating through possibilities and optimizing display, Silicon Labs achieved a 15% conversion lift with improved digital experiences.

 Director of Corporate Marketing, Silicon Labs

 One of the most powerful features of Adobe Experience Manager is its tagging.
 Rather than using a product information management solution or a commerce solution, Silicon Labs uses Adobe Experience Manager to manage all complex product information.
 More than 5,000 technical documents, including specifications sheets and reference manuals, images, and videos are stored in Experience Manager Assets.
 Integrations bring access to product information from the SAP enterprise resource planning system.